TeemuKoivisto/prosemirror-dev-toolkit/ROADMAP.md

 - add tab to execute commands.
 Basically a (primitive) prosemirror REPL
 - make Chrome extension

-No time scales set.
+No time schedules set.
 Just for reference for my and your's sake.